-For all positions in the Executive/Administrative, Faculty, and Professional/Non-Faculty categories, candidates apply by sending a resume, cover letter, and often letters of reference.
+For all positions in the Executive/Administrative, Faculty, and Professional/Non-Faculty categories, candidates apply by sending a resume, cover letter, and names of three professional references.
 This process enables prospective candidates to present extensive information about their candidacy to search committees, thereby enabling committees to review candidates with alternative experience or qualifications where possible.
 Advertisements state that the University may consider an equivalent combination of credentials and/or experience to meet the specified qualifications.